ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md

-# Easily hosting your portfolio online: an introduction to CodeCapsules.io
+# Hosting a front-end website: building and hosting your professional portfolio

 Deploying a web application to a production environment is complex.
 Traditionally you set up a server and micromanage the tasks associated with hosting one: choosing the servers' operating system, editing its configurations, and monitoring the server to ensure it is running.